James Craig and Irene Scala Designing with Type Award Announced

 March 20, 2013

-With great pleasure, The Cooper Union for the Advancement of Science and Art announces the James Craig and Irene Scala Designing with Type Award, made possible by a generous gift from James E. Craig (A’63).
-The Designing with Type Award provides stipends for two School of Art students with a strong interest in design, who will study abroad in the Fall or Spring semester of the 2013-2014 academic year.
-Each stipend provides $5,000 to help cover travel and living expenses while students advance their skills and engage in life-enhancing experiences by interacting with people of different cultural backgrounds.
+With great pleasure, The Cooper Union for the Advancement of Science and Art announces the James Craig and Irene Scala Designing with Type Award, made possible by a generous gift from James E. Craig A’63.
+The Designing with Type Award provides a stipend for a School of Art student with a strong interest in design, who will study abroad in the Fall or Spring semester of the 2013-2014 academic year.
+The stipend provides $5,000 to help cover travel and living expenses while students advance their skills and engage in life-enhancing experiences by interacting with people of different cultural backgrounds.

 "As a young man, travel to Europe played an important role in shaping my personal and professional development," Mr. Craig, at left, says.
 "I have created the Designing with Type Award to extend that same opportunity to Cooper Union design students today."